 Today last year, I still didn’t really feel comfortable yet in the water although I often go snorkelling.
 There are many ways to overcome the fear of water and I think this way works for me.
 So, if you ask me how I feel now after a year, well, surely you already know the answer.

-Have you tried to plant the corals before or what do you think about the coral planting?
+Have you done coral planting before?
 What else do you think we can do to support the conservation?
 Feel free to share in the comment box below.
 I would love to know your thoughts!